AuntQiao/cse135-2025-ss2-HW1/README.md

 2.3 Add and commit

-git add .
+`git add .`
-git commit -m "deploy: first push from local to droplet"
+`git commit -m "deploy frist push from local to droplet"`

 2.4 branch to main